cb-ci/ci-traditional/README.md

 cb-ci on traditinionel with docker-compose with nginx reverse proxy

-Reuires eitehr DNS CNAME RECORDS for cjoc and masters (f.e cjoc.yourdomain.com and  master.yourdomain.com) OR  an emtry in
+Rquires either DNS CNAME RECORDS for cjoc and masters (f.e cjoc.yourdomain.com and  master.yourdomain.com) OR  an emtry in
 ```